 The Supreme Court of Colorado has created an Unauthorized Practice of Law Committee to deal with the unauthorized practice of law.

-The committee injunctions, or orders which instruct a person to stop the unauthorized activities.
+The committee issues injunctions, or orders that instruct a person to stop the unauthorized activities.

 The committee is able to charge a person with contempt, which can lead to penalties including: